History of Peru: Pre-Columbian cultures

 Many other civilizations developed and were absorbed by the most powerful ones such as Kotosh; Chavin; Paracas; Lima; Nasca; Moche; Tiwanaku; Wari; Lambayeque; Chimu and Chincha, among others.
 The Paracas culture emerged on the southern coast around 300 BC.
 They are known for their use of vicuña fibers instead of just cotton to produce fine textiles—innovations that did not reach the northern coast of Peru until centuries later.
 Coastal cultures such as the Moche and Nazca flourished from about 100 BC to about AD 700: the Moche produced impressive metalwork, as well as some of the finest pottery seen in the ancient world, while the Nazca are known for their textiles and the enigmatic Nazca lines.

 These coastal cultures eventually began to decline as a result of recurring el Niño floods and droughts.
 In consequence, the Huari and Tiwanaku, who dwelt inland in the Andes, became the predominant cultures of the region encompassing much of modern-day Peru and Bolivia.
-They were succeeded by powerful city-states such as Chancay, Sipan, and Cajamarca, and two empires: Chimor and Chachapoyas.
+They were succeeded by powerful city-states such as Chancay, Sipán, and Cajamarca, and two empires: Chimor and Chachapoyas.
 These cultures developed relatively advanced techniques of cultivation, gold and silver craft, pottery, metallurgy, and knitting.
 Around 700 BC, they appear to have developed systems of social organization that were the precursors of the Inca civilization.

 In the highlands, both the Tiahuanaco culture, near Lake Titicaca in both Peru and Bolivia, and the Wari culture, near the present-day city of Ayacucho, developed large urban settlements and wide-ranging state systems between 500 and 1000 AD.

 While in the forested region of the Amazon, architectural excavations from the Chachapoya and the Wari culture allow for the evidence of complex societal presences prior to the conquest of Amazonas region by the Incan Empire.

-As the Incan empire expanded, it defeated and assimilated uncooperative Andean cultures, like the Chachapoyas culture.
+As the Incan empire expanded, it defeated and assimilated Andean cultures like the Chachapoyas culture.

-Archaeologists led by Gabriel Prieto revealed the largest mass child sacrifice with more than 140 children skeleton and 200 Llamas dating to the Chimú culture after he was informed that some children had found bones in a dune nearby Prieto's fieldwork in 2011.

-According to the researchers' notes in the study, there was cut marks on the sterna, or breastbones some of the children and the llamas.
-Children's faces were smeared with a red pigment during the ceremony before their chests had been cut open, most likely to remove their hearts.
-Remains showed that these kids came from different regions and when the children and llamas were sacrificed, the area was drenched with water.